Authors can submit their manuscript in Word, OpenOffice or TeX (TeX is preferred wherever possible).

 If you have missed files in your initial submission:

 For articles with mathematical formulas, please use TeX, Plain Tex or LaTeX, or possibly AMS-Tex or TeXTURE.
 Macros should be provided with TEX files (avoid DVI format).

 Authors are requested to take particular care in the writing of their article, and will assume full responsibility for the spelling correction of their final text.
 Any article received in a poor-quality English or French will be immediately rejected.
-Please feel free to use automatic proofreaders (e.g. DeepL) if necessary.
+Please feel free to use automatic proofreaders (e.g. DeepL Write) if necessary.

 If neither English nor French is your mother tongue, please start by writing your article in your own language, then have it translated by a professional, or failing that, by automatic language processing software such as DeepL Translator or Google Translate.
 In all cases, please have your manuscript proofread by a native speaker or use a professional language editing service.

 Authors are encouraged to write concisely.